dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 2. run "docker container ls" and see the container running
 3. Open the page "https://your.solution.com/xdiscovery-service/admin"

+### Available commands via script:
+Scripts are meant to be launched from the ds folder
+- General form is "bash scripts/compose.sh ENV_NAME COMMAND
+- bash scripts/compose.sh stage create -> Creates the containers in the compose file and starts them
+- bash scripts/compose.sh stage stop -> Stops the containers in the compose file
+- bash scripts/compose.sh stage restart -> Restarts the containers in the compose file
+- bash scripts/compose.sh stage remove -> Stops the containers in the compose file and remove them
+- bash scripts/compose.sh stage recreate -> Stops the containers in the compose file, remove, create again and start them

 ## Device Manager deployment
 We used a version of Device Manager that has no DATABASE.